 Will brings several years of experience in orchestra operations to his position with the Rogue Valley Symphony.
 He has held positions as librarian and personnel manager for the Wyoming Symphony and as librarian for the Boulder (CO) Philharmonic.
 An avid mountain biker, Will can often be found on the trails around our valley.
 In his spare time, he builds bicycle frames by hand in his home shop.

-Will plays trombone with the orchestra (since 2014) and has a black and white cat named Chloe.
+Will plays trombone with the orchestra (since 2014).

 Kristin has worked in her position as a part of the Rogue Valley Symphony office staff since 2010.
-She is also a professor of oboe at Southern Oregon University as well as maintaining a private oboe studio.
+She is also a professor of oboe at Southern Oregon University and maintains a private oboe studio.
 She regularly performs with numerous other musical organizations in the Rogue Valley.
 In her free time, she makes her own reeds, likes to create delicious gluten free desserts, reads, runs, and kayaks.

-Kristin plays second oboe and English horn with the orchestra (since 2001) and has a spotted dog named Snickers.
+Kristin plays second oboe and English horn with the orchestra (since 2001).